Bordered theory for pillowcase homology: Modules associated to tangles

 \end{example}

-In the next examples we also compute pillowcase homology via algebraic pairing, using computer program \cite{Pyt} for box tensor product of modules.
-Another way to see the chain complex and differentials is to isotope $L_K$ as in the proof of Theorem \ref{pairing theorem}, and then use Lagrangian Floer homology $CF(L^{\natural},L_K)$.
+In the next examples we also compute pillowcase homology via the algebraic pairing, using computer program \cite{Pyt} for box tensor product of modules.
+Another way to see the chain complex and the differentials is to isotope $L_{K}$ as in the proof of Theorem~\ref{pairing theorem}, and then to use the Lagrangian Floer chain complex $CF_*(L^{\natural},L_{K})$.

 \begin{example}[The unknot] The next example is a trivial knot tangle $U-A_1-A_2$.
-Depending on how you pick the second tangle for the trivial knot (the first tangle is $A_1 \cup A_2$), the resulting curve on the pillowcase can be different.
-It is either an arc $\{\gamma=\pi\}$ (in case the second tangle looks like a crossing $\times$), or an arc $\{\theta=0\}$ (in case the second tangle is horizontal smoothing of that crossing).
-Note that one cannot pick a vertical smoothing $)($ of a crossing, as it results in two circles if paired with $A_1 \cup A_2$.
-On the left of Figure \ref{figure:curves} we depicted an arc $\{\theta=0\}=L_U$ for a crossing $\times$.
+Depending on how we pick the second tangle for the trivial knot (the first tangle is $A_1 \cup A_2$), the resulting curve on the pillowcase can be different.
+In the two simplest cases it can be an arc $\{\gamma=\pi\}$ (in case the second tangle looks like a crossing $\times$), or an arc $\{\theta=0\}$ (in case the second tangle is horizontal smoothing of that crossing).
+Note that we cannot pick a vertical smoothing $)($ of a crossing, as it results in two circles if paired with $A_1 \cup A_2$.
+On the left of Figure~\ref{figure:curves} we depicted an arc $\{\theta=0\}=L_U$ for a crossing $\times$.

 The corresponding module $M(L_U)_{\A}$ is $q_{j_1}\xrightarrow{\eta_3}p_{j_0}$.
-The algebraic pairing chain complex $M(L_U)_{\A} \boxtimes \dualSmallBarRed \boxtimes _{\A}\ov{M(L^{\natural})}$ has 13 generators and 12 differentials.
-Pillowcase homology then has rank one: $HF_*(L^{\natural},L_U)=H_*(M(L_U)_{\A} \boxtimes \dualSmallBarRed \boxtimes _{\A}\ov{M(L^{\natural})})=\F_2$, which coincides with singular instanton knot homology $I^{\natural}(U)$.
+The algebraic pairing chain complex $M(L_U)_{\A} \boxtimes \dualSmallBarRed \boxtimes {}_{\A}\ov{M(L^{\natural})}$ has 13 generators and 12 differentials.
+Pillowcase homology then has rank one: $HF_*(L^{\natural},L_U)=H_*(M(L_U)_{\A} \boxtimes \dualSmallBarRed \boxtimes {}_{\A}\ov{M(L^{\natural})})=\F_2$, which coincides with singular instanton knot homology $I^{\natural}(U)$.